FREE SHIPPING on orders of $85 or more

 Another 73 words(5 lines of text) are included under the topic Early Yarbrough Notables in all our PDF Extended History products.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Yarbrough arrived in North America very early:

-Yarbrough Settlers in the United States in the 18th Century
+Yarbrough Settlers in United States in the 18th Century

-Yarbrough Settlers in the United States in the 19th Century
+Yarbrough Settlers in United States in the 19th Century

-Yarbrough Settlers in the United States in the 20th Century
+Yarbrough Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Non est sine pulvere palma

 Motto Translation: The palm is not obtained without toil.

 The Yarbrough Family Crest was acquired from the Houseofnames.com archives.
 The Yarbrough Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.